 Need to talk to someone about an STD?
 Come see us—what’s discussed with us stays with us.

-If you think you might have an STD, please come in and talk with one of our Westchester Health physicians or pediatricians.
+If you think you might have an STD, please call (914) 232-1919 to make an appointment to come in and talk with one of our Westchester Health physicians or pediatricians.
 We’ll perform tests, determine if, in fact, you have an infection, provide treatment and help you work through your options.
 In addition, whatever is discussed with us—any aspect of sex or sexuality—remains confidential.
 Most of all, we want to help you get and stay healthy in any way we can.
 Whenever, wherever you need us, we’re here for you.

 To read Dr. Adler’s blog in full, click here.